 2. When did you use UPI?

-3. What are you in this moment are you engaged, what responsibilities can you transfer to your subordinates?
+3. What are you into? this moment are you doing, what responsibilities can you delegate to your subordinates?

 4. Write down five tasks that you are going to assign to specific sales agents.